-Emergency generators are life savers for all types of businesses and industries.
-Having backup power in an outage or other emergency is essential to maintaining operations.
-Many companies fail to maintain their emergency generators properly and are unaware of problems until something goes wrong when they need backup power.
+Emergency generators are lifesavers for all types of businesses and industries.
+Having backup power in an outage, or other emergency, is essential to maintaining operations.
+Many companies fail to maintain their emergency generators properly, unaware of problems until something goes wrong when backup power is needed.
 If your company purchases an emergency generator, it is wise to understand the basics of maintaining and servicing the machine.
-Below are key points to keep in mind about troubleshooting and repairing emergency generators.

 Safety First